smilers/windows-itpro-docs/windows/configuration/shell-launcher/browser-support.md

 ## Internet Explorer 11

-[Internet Explorer 11](/internet-explorer/internet-explorer) will be considered a legacy browser, in subsequent releases.
+[Internet Explorer 11](/internet-explorer/internet-explorer) is considered a legacy browser, in subsequent releases.

 In anticipation of that, you can use [Internet Explorer (IE) mode](/deployedge/edge-ie-mode) on Microsoft Edge.
-IE mode allows you to run legacy web apps as well as modern web apps in a single browser.
+IE mode allows you to run legacy web apps and modern web apps in a single browser.

 > [!NOTE]
 > For in-support Windows 10 IoT Enterprise [Semi-Annual Channel (SAC) releases](/lifecycle/products/windows-10-iot-enterprise), Internet Explorer 11 will reach end of support on June 15, 2022.